Community Consultation for Lee Point Zoning

 Darwin Regional Land Use Plan 2015 (the big picture)

-This Plan recognised that Lee Point was one of Darwin’s last greenfield sites for development.
+The Darwin Regional Land Use Plan recognised that Lee Point was one of Darwin’s last greenfield sites for development.

-The NT Planning Commission was established December 2012 and was responsible for developing the 2015 Darwin Regional Land Use Plan.
-However, to date the Commission has only had limited involvement in the Darwin northern suburbs and was not involved with the Lee Point Area Plan.
+To date the NTPC has had limited involvement in the Darwin northern suburbs and was not involved with the Lee Point Area Plan.

 Lee Point Area Plan development

-1. The Draft Area Plan was advertised from 21 Nov – 19 Dec 2014 (4 weeks before Xmas).
+2. The Draft Area Plan was advertised from 21 Nov – 19 Dec 2014 (4 weeks before Xmas).
 The public was notified of the proposed planning scheme amendment via:

 • the NT News newspaper (along with other proposed planning scheme amendments)